aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 In the low pressure case the blowdown terminates at a much steeper part of the blowdown curve and the departure for non-choking flow is much more apparent.

-It is not immediately clear to me why the adiabatic case is all over the standard references for process safety.
-If what you care about is the pressure sustained within a vessel, the mass flowrate emitted through a blowdown stack or vent, and the duration of the blowdown, it is almost always more conservative to use the isothermal case.
+It is not immediately clear to me why the adiabatic case is all over the standard references for process safety, and the isothermal model is not.
+If what you care about is the pressure sustained within a vessel, the mass flow rate emitted through a blowdown stack or vent, and the duration of the blowdown, it is almost always more conservative to use the isothermal case.
 The isothermal (fully choked) model is also just easier to calculate, being just $\exp \left( \frac{-t}{\tau} \right)$.

 The adiabatic case will give a better sense of how temperature changes within the vessel.
 I've largely left it out, but adiabatic blowdown does lead to a significant temperature drop and this cryogenic cooling can be a process hazard on its own.
 The gas exiting, and the vessel walls themselves, will get quite cold.
-Anyone who has gone camping in more marginal weather and watched a one-pound propane cylinder develop frost on the outside while cooking has seen this effect in action.<a href="#fn-11" class="sidenote-number"></a><span class="sidenote" id="fn-11">This is also why butane cylinders are often not a good idea for early spring camping (in Canada), the cooling effect is strong enough to cause the butane inside to liquify and the stove won't work very well.</span> But actually calculating the vessel temperature is almost entirely ignored in blowdown calculations for ideal gases, in my experience.
+Anyone who has gone camping in more marginal weather and watched a one-pound propane cylinder develop frost on the outside while cooking has seen this effect in action.<a href="#fn-11" class="sidenote-number"></a><span class="sidenote" id="fn-11">This is also why butane cylinders are often not a good idea for early spring camping (in Canada), the cooling effect is strong enough to cause the butane inside to liquefy and the stove won't work very well.</span> But actually calculating the vessel temperature is almost entirely ignored in blowdown calculations for ideal gases, in my experience.

-I can see why the isothermal model is seemingly universally used for estimating blowdown times.
-The two curves do cross at high $\frac{t}{\tau}$ and so it is not *always* the case that the isothermal model is more conservative, but it likely to be conservative or *close enough*.
-It is also very easy to calculate.
+The isothermal model, in my review of the literature, appeared to be more commonly used in operational contexts, such as estimating the time required to blowdown a system through a blowdown vent.
+In this case it is likely to be the conservative answer.
+The two curves do cross at high $\frac{t}{\tau}$ and so it is not *always* the case that the isothermal model is more conservative.
+Something worth noting.

 ## Final Thoughts

 I deliberately set up the ODEs such that there is a clear path to implementing a real gas model through an equation of state.
-All that really needs to be done is create functions for these three steps:
+All that really needs to be done is to create functions for these three steps:
 1. the speed of sound
 2. the density as a function of pressure, either along an isentropic path (in the adiabatic case) or along an isothermal path
 3. the isentropic mass velocity, *G*

 Plugging those into the relevant steps in the `adiabatic_vessel` and `isothermal_vessel` functions changes from the ideal gas case to the real gas case.
 The rest of the code remains the same and operates unchanged.

 In this case I think solving the full ODE for the ideal gas case alone is probably not worth the effort for most cases.
 The error in assuming an ideal gas, or in assuming one of the limiting heat transfer cases, is probably far larger than the error in assuming fully choked flow for all but the few cases that are near atmospheric pressure.
 If you are going to be estimating the blowdown for a real gas, then that's different.
-If you are going to the hassle of setting up and solving the ODE, might as well have as few un-necessary assumptions as you can get away with.
+If you are going to the hassle of setting up and solving the ODE, might as well have as few unnecessary assumptions as you can get away with.
 It really isn't any more *person* effort, at that point, just more *computer* effort, and when the calculations happen in less than a second, how much less than a second is of little practical importance.

 For a complete listing of code used to generate data and figures, please see the [corresponding pluto notebook](https://github.com/aefarrell/aefarrell.github.io/blob/main/_notebooks/2025-01-24-vessel_blowdown_ideal_gases.jl)
 {: .notice--info}